microsoft/ApplicationInsights-JS/API-reference.md

         // Default 'https://az416426.vo.msecnd.net/scripts/a/ai.0.js'
         url: string;

-        // If true, the SDK will not store or read any data from cookies.
+        // If true, the SDK will not store or read any data from local and session storage.
         // Default: false
-        disableCookies: boolean;
+        isStorageUseDisabled: boolean;
     }

 Set these values in [the snippet](https://azure.microsoft.com/documentation/articles/app-insights-javascript/) that you insert in your web pages.